 Wang uses a computer application called MATLAB to process and organize the large satellite data sets.

-Although they are still in the initial research stages, she says she’s excited about the opportunity to apply her skills in a field beyond her declared major.
+Although they are still in the initial research stages, she says she’s excited about the opportunity to apply her data science skills in a field beyond her declared major.

 “I care about the environment a lot and I wanted to see how programming could be applied in other disciplines,” she says.